FAIR-eDNA/FAIR-eDNA.github.io/docs/guidelines.md

 ## Data formats and components
 The figure and list below outline the associated eDNA data components as well as their contents and purposes.
-In our proposed data structure, all data components, except DNA sequence data (i.e., raw data in e.g., FASTQ and, optionally, representative sequences in FASTA), are organised in a tabular format.
+In our proposed data structure, all data components, except DNA sequence data (i.e., raw data in FASTQ and, optionally, representative sequences in FASTA), are organised in a tabular format.
 They can be saved as individual worksheets in spreadsheet workbooks, as character-separated values text files (tab or comma), or as a combination of these (see various example datasets provided).
 This allows data to be conceptually divided into separate modules that can be linked using unique identifiers, such as `project_id`, `sample_name`, and `assay_name`, as well as to accommodate users’ needs and data wrangling preferences.

 <div align="center">
     <img src="/assets/images/datatypes_main.jpg" alt="Data types" width="95%">